Gaudenzio Ferrari: Mature work

-By 1513, Gaudenzio had depicted the life of Christ in a fresco at Santa Maria delle Grazie in Varallo Sesia.
+It is harder to trace Gaudenzio’s career over the next decade.
 He returned to work in the chapels of the Sacro Monte di Varallo by 1524.
 The chapels are dispersed over a hilltop sanctuary, connected by a winding path, and containing a combination of diorama and wax museum with life-size terracotta figures.
-He executed his most memorable work, a fresco of the Crucifixion (pictured right), with a multitude of figures, no less than twenty-six of them being modelled in actual relief, and colored; on the vaulted ceiling are lamenting angels.
-The figures include goitrous bestial assailants.
+He executed his most memorable work, a fresco of the Crucifixion (pictured right), with a multitude of figures, no less than twenty-six of them being modelled in actual relief, and coloured.
+He combined painting with life-size statues of polychrome terracotta and created a radically new rendering of scenes from the Passion.
+The sculptures, which are startlingly realistic, are arranged as though on a stage and blend with illusionistic and dramatically expressive frescoes.